-Certificates of deposits (CDs) are safe vehicles for investors hoping to avoid taking on too much risk.
-If you keep your funds locked up in the bank for an entire term (such as three months or one year), you can expect to end up with your initial deposit plus interest.
+Certificates of deposits (CDs) are safe savings vehicles for investors looking to avoid risk.
+If you keep your funds locked up in the bank for the entire term, whether it’s three months, a year, or longer, you can expect to get back your initial deposit plus interest.

-Calculate how much interest you can earn using Bankrate’s calculator, and use that information to compare offers to see what works best for you.
+Calculate how much interest you can earn using Bankrate’s CD calculator, and use your findings to compare offers to see what’s best for you.

-Note: The APYs (Annual Percentage Yields) shown are as of July 16, 2021.
+Note: The annual percentage yields (APYs) shown are as of Oct.
+20, 2021.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
 The rates for some products may vary by region.

 Bankrate’s guide to choosing the right CD rate